azalea/azalea.github.io/_posts/2014-02-21-sort-chromosome-names-with-linux-sort.md

     chrX	Other
     chrY	Information

-Howver, this is not what we want.
+However, this is not what we want.
 We'd like the chromosome names sorted numerically when possible.
 That means, chr10 should come after chr3.

 Then, let's try: